LINTIONG11/MAD/README.md

 # Project Documentation

 ## 1. Introduction
-UniBudget is a finance management application that design for university students.
+UniBudget is a finance management application that designed for university students.
 The goal of this application is to help students manage their financial such as track expenses and income, set saving goals, and payment schedule with notification etc.

 ## 2. Team Members